Taggs/taggs.github.io/README.md

 │       └── index.astro
 └── package.json
 ```
 #toDo Connect the /blog folder to the Writing/blog folder in my Obsidian vault with the Enveloppe extension.
+Connection established, and reports that note is uploaded, but where to...?